A Street Mural Examines Modern Slavery - PRIVATE photography & writing

 A Street Mural Examines Modern Slavery, photo essay by Regan Good

 In the historic neighborhood of Bedford-Stuyvesant, murals exist to keep the community together– and to help it remember.
-Many murals in this neighborhood depict images of the many young black men who died here in the 80s and 90s of gun violence: Peanut, Kevin, Louis, Shorty.
-Other murals of American-American leaders like Malcolm X and MLK Jr. dot the neighborhood.
-One entire block is given over to a row of six foot tall, brightly painted portraits of leaders Stokely Carmichael, Nelson Mandela, and Angela Davis.
+Many murals in this neighborhood depict images of the young black men who died here in the 80s and 90s of gun violence: Peanut, Kevin, Louis, Shorty, to name a few.
+Other murals of African-American leaders like Malcolm X and MLK Jr. dot the neighborhood.
+One entire block is given over to a row of six foot tall, brightly painted portraits of leaders like Stokely Carmichael, Nelson Mandela, and Angela Davis.
 But I am interested in a small mural that was painted by a different artist on a pair of driveway gates that interrupt the cinder block wall.
 This image is of two figures one on top of the other.
 On top: A white man in overalls preaches from a Big Book open on his knee.
-He could very well be a slave owner and a cotton farmer.
-Underneath this bellowing figure, is a young contemporary African American man wearing a Moorehouse College sweatshirt.
+He could very well be a slave owner and cotton farmer.
+Underneath this bellowing figure, is a young contemporary African-American man wearing a Moorehouse College sweatshirt.
 He stands, arms akimbo, crucified; he holds books in each of his hands where the nails should be.
 What does this mean?
 The complexity is staggering.
 Does it telegraph that African-Americans are still enslaved by the white man’s religion?
 That their ancestors still are required to adopt the white man’s ways, his God, his middle-class values?
 Does it underscore the busted American Dream for African-Americans?
 Despite the contributions made by the people whose portraits surround this potent image, our Preacher/Moorehouse student mural reminds us that slavery remains the bedrock of our national perversion and that contemporary African-Americans remain societally enslaved.

 (by Regan Good)